inet-framework/inet/showcases/general/parsim/doc/index.rst

   -we want to get the same results from sequential and parsim -so that we can verify that parsim does the same thing

 When the same simulation is run both sequentially and in parallel, the results might not be the same.
-By default, the different partition simulations have their own random number generators/use the same set of rngs. **TODO** different number of rngs then with seq...use an instance of the same random number generators as the sequential simulation, but the random numbers drawn by the same modules in the parallel and sequential case are different, since there are less modules in a partition that draw them compared to the sequential simulation.
+By default, the different partition simulations use the same set of random number generators as the sequential simulation; the random numbers drawn by the same modules in the parallel and sequential case are different, since there are less modules in a partition that draw them compared to the sequential simulation.

+..
 The results are just as correct, but we want to verify that; we configure the parallel and the sequential simulations to follow the same trajectory.

--> to prove that the results are correct...
+.. -> to prove that the results are correct...

 Parallel simulation is susceptible to race conditions.
-We want to make sure that race conditions don't cause incorrect results.
+We want to make sure that race conditions don't cause incorrect results, so we configure the parallel and the sequential simulations to follow the same trajectory.

+..
 TODO a race condition ne hozzon ki incorrect eredményt a seqeuentialban nincs race condition szoval ugy tudjuk bizonyitani hogy ugyanazt hozzuk ki mint a sequential